Brownsfield Mills were built along the Rochdale Canal in 1825 at Binns Place, Great Ancoats Street, Manchester.

-Humphrey Verdon Roe inherited the business of Everard & Co, which made ‘Bullseye Braces’ and all forms of belting and webbing at its factory at Brownsfield Mill.
+Humphrey Verdon Roe inherited the business of H.W.
+Everard & Company, which made Bull’s-Eye men’s trouser braces and all forms of belting and webbing at its factory at Brownsfield Mills.
 With his brother Alliott, he founded A.V.
-Roe and Company (‘Avro’) on 1 January 1910 and Alliott would build his aircraft in the basement.
+Roe & Company (‘Avro’) on 1 January 1910 and Alliott would build his aircraft in the basement.

 Gertrude Bacon, who flew as a passenger at Windermere in 1912, wrote: ‘I visited the aerodromes and aeroplane works that by then were springing up in all directions.
 One of the earliest of the latter I found in a mill outside Manchester, where half the building was devoted to the manufacture of men’s braces, and the other to ‘Avroplanes’.
-Of the former the most romantic example was undoubtedly Windermere.’
+Of the former the most romantic example was undoubtedly Windermere’.

 The rudder is the oldest surviving part carrying the legend ‘A.V.
 Roe & Co.’.

 Windermere: birthplace of British naval and civil marine aeroplanes